MuhammadFachryGunawan/dynamic-programming-and-Brute-Force/README.md

-# dynamic-programming-and-Brute-Force
+# Dynamic-Pogramming-and-Brute-Force
-# Finding the Time Complexity Using dp or BF when finding the best job salary
+ Finding the Time Complexity Using dp or BF when finding the best job salary